Meeting the needs of our community

 Helping Colorado’s Community Cats

-Colorado is home to thousands of community cats – unowned cats that are more comfortable outdoors than inside of homes.
-To better meet the needs of our community, combat overpopulation and disease transfer, and protect local wildlife, Humane Colorado offers trap-spay/neuter-return (TNR) services to Colorado residents seeking to help unowned cats in their communities.
+Colorado is home to thousands of community cats – unowned cats who are more comfortable living outdoors than inside a home.
+To better meet the needs of our community, reduce overpopulation, and give these cats the chance at healthier, safer lives, Humane Colorado offers low-cost spay and neuter services for community members who want to help the unowned cats in their neighborhood.

 Community Cat Socialization Types